menu

 AdditionalInfo

-Gets or sets the custom properties of a port.
+Gets or sets a collection of custom properties associated with a port.

 Declaration